Smif-N-Wessun: Tiny Desk Concert

 Smif-N-Wessun

 Brooklyn-bred hip-hop duo Smif-N-Wessun – consisting of partners in rhyme, Steele and Tek – illuminated the Tiny Desk with their signature, 80-proof poetry: straight, no chaser.
 Their music, inspired by their gritty and pre-gentrified Bedford-Stuyvesant and Brownsville neighborhoods, offers the vocabulary of veterans who survived the grimy streets.
-These original members of the Duck Down Records group Boot Camp Click represent quintessential '90s true-school hip-hop from the bedrock, when Timberland boots were standard issue.
+These original members of the Duck Down Records group Boot Camp Clik represent quintessential '90s true-school hip-hop from the bedrock, when Timberland boots were standard issue.
 Backing Steele and Tek for the first time is D.C.'s own Black Alley band.

 Smif-N-Wessun set things off with their classic debut single "Bucktown," an ode to their native Brooklyn, which uses their love for lyrical clapbacks as an allegory for overcoming the violence-ridden reality of their wonder years.
 Their undeniable Gemini chemistry - clearly the byproduct of a 20-plus year friendship - is on full display.
 Throughout the performance, the two emcees dance, share easy banter and express their spiritual connection to the music they've created over the years.